protegeproject/protege/_menus/open-from-url.md

 title: Open from URL
 accelerator: Shift O
 ---
 Open an ontology that is located on the Web by specifying the http:// URL (address) of the ontology document.
+You can also open bookmarked ontologies from here.